SYSU-zhanglab/RNA-m5C/README.rst

+Update 2023-5-30:

+A pipeline for GLORI is available here: https://github.com/jhfoxliu/GLORI_pipeline

 Update 2022-10-29:

 Congrats the publication of the m6A field game changer `GLORI <https://www.nature.com/articles/s41587-022-01487-9>`_!
 So happy to be the source of inspiration to their pipeline!!